 An amazing homemade Custard Filled Crepes Recipe with Blueberry Sauce.
 The perfect recipe for sweet crepes with an easy custard filling, topped with a quick fresh blueberry sauce.
-These crepes make for a perfect breakfast or brunch.
+These crepes are perfect for breakfast or brunch.

-If you love crepes, try these Savory Meat Mushroom and Veggie Crepes we have posted.
+If you love crepes, try our popular Savory Crepes.

 What is a crepe?

-Crepes use the same basic ingredients as a pancake but cooked in a skillet and are really thin.
-Crepes may be served as sweet or savory dishes.
-Sweet breakfast crepes topped with blueberries and whipped cream are often served for breakfast in restaurants.
+A Crepe uses the same basic ingredients as a pancake but is cooked in a skillet and is really thin.
+They can be served as sweet or savory.

 Though crepes originated from France, they’ve become popular in all parts of Europe and often served in many restaurants in America and Canada.